I didn't see it posted yet, but apparently, Razer has developed their own mechanical switches. Thoughts?

 This wouldn't be as big of an issue as it is if Kailh's clones weren't such poor quality compared to real Cherry Corp.'s switches.

-I have contacts with someone who distributes keyboards for Noppoo and Vortex in Europe.
+I am in contact with someone who is involved in development for Noppoo and Vortex (he usually takes care of ISO adaptations) and also distributes for them in Europe.
 He has confirmed with me the Noppoo switches are not Kailhs.

 This isn't a surprise really.
 They want to fatten their profit margins and keep selling keyboards to the uneducated masses because they look cool and say "gaming" on them.
 Quality has never been Razer's forte and that doesn't seem like it will ever change.